Home Blog Page 99

 SeoSiteCheckup, AddThis & compression

 All are too damn good for any SEO analyst or a specialist.
-Basically, I worked on over 2 dozen SEO techniques today, and all of them proved to be crucial.
-Here is an overview of the techniques I dealt with:
+I worked on over two dozen SEO techniques today, and all of them proved to be crucial.
+Here is an overview of the methods I dealt with:

 1) Keywords – The meta keywords tag allows you to provide additional text for search engines to index along with the rest of what you’ve written on your page.
 Meta keywords can emphasize a particular word or phrase in the main body of your text.

 2) Most Common Keywords Test – Check the most common keywords & their usage (number of times used) on your web page.
-HOW TO FIX To pass this test, you must optimize the density of your primary keywords displayed above.
-If the density of a specific keyword is below 2%, you must increase it; if the density is over 4%, you must decrease it.
+HOW TO FIX: To pass this test, you must optimize the density of your primary keywords displayed above.
+If the thickness of a specific keyword is below 2%, you must increase it; if the consistency is over 4%, you must decrease it.

-3) Keyword Usage – This describes if your most common keywords are used in your title, meta-description, and meta keyword tags.
-Keyword(s) not included in Meta-Title Keyword(s) included in Meta-Description tag Keyword(s) included in Meta-Keywords Tag HOW TO FIX, First of all, you must make sure that your page is using the title, meta-description, and meta keywords tags.
+3) Keyword Usage – This describes if your most common keywords are used in your title, meta description, and meta keyword tags.
+Keyword(s) not included in Meta-Title Keyword(s) included in Meta-Description tag Keyword(s) had in Meta-Keywords Tag HOW TO FIX, First of all, you must make sure that your page is using the title, meta-description, and meta keywords tags.
 Second, you must adjust these tags’ content to include the primary keywords displayed above Extra Update.

-4) Headings Status – This indicates if any H1 headings are used on your page.
+4) Headings Status – This indicates whether H1 headings are used on your page.
 H1 headings are HTML tags that can help emphasize important topics and keywords within a page.
-HOW TO FIX To pass this test, you must identify the most important topics from your page and insert those topics between tags.
-Example: Important topic goes here Another topic Headings Status This indicates if any H2 headings are used on your page.
+HOW TO FIX: To pass this test, you must identify the most important issues from your page and insert those topics between tags.
+Example: Important issue goes here.
+Another topic Headings Status This indicates if any H2 headings are used on your page.
 H2 headings can help describe the sub-topics of a page.

 The root folder of your website: There are two important considerations when using “robots.txt”: – the “robots.txt” file is publicly available, so anyone can see what sections of your server you don’t want robots to use; – robots can ignore your “robots.txt”, especially malware robots that scan the web for security vulnerabilities.